Govindudu Andarivadele (soundtrack): Reception

-The album was well received with positive reviews from critics.
+The album received with positive reviews from critics.
 A. S. Sashidhar, writing for The Times of India, gave a rating of 3 out of 5 and wrote, "[...] the album is filled with an interesting mix of songs, which will complement the story and Yuvan doesn't disappoint."
 IndiaGlitz stated "The film has got eclectic situations for distinct songs.
 And the album doesn't belie our expectations.
 From jamboree songs to romantic numbers to profound ones, this album lives up to the image that Krishna Vamsi's albums have carved out for themselves.
 Yuvan belches out two refreshing numbers by changing his style a bit" and rated the album 3 out of 5.
 Milliblog wrote that the soundtrack had "Good stuff by Yuvan, overall, on his Telugu comeback".
 Avad M. of 123telugu gave a review stating "On the whole with Govindudu Andarivadele, Yuvan Shankar Raja breaks away from the commercial format and gives quite a feel good music album.
 Gulabi Kallu, Baava Gari Choope and Pratichota Nake Swagatam are our picks and will be liked by everyone.
 Finally, GAV’s music will surely grow on you once you watch Krishna Vamsi’s beautiful visuals on screen." way2movies.com stated "Govindudu Andari Vadele is a feel Good melody from Yuvan Shankar Raja".
 It rated the songs "Neeli Rangu Cheeralona", "Gulabi Kallu Rendu Mullu" and "Bavagari Choope" 3.5 out of 5 each; it rated "Prathi Chota Nake Swagatham" 3.25 out of 5 and rated "Ra Rakumara" and "Kokkokkodi" 3 out of 5 each.